Make polluters pay

 To ensure action to reduce emissions in Scotland delivers climate justice, it should be funded through UK and Scotland-level actions which embed the polluter pays principle while mitigating any potential regressive impacts.

-As recommended in the 2022 SCCS Financing Climate Justice report: progressive use of general taxation should be the primary means to raise significant additional money to invest in climate action and reduce inequalities.
+As recommended in the 2022 SCCS Financing Climate Justice report, progressive use of general taxation should be the primary means to raise significant additional money to invest in climate action and reduce inequalities.
 This approach should reflect evidence showing that, on average, those with higher incomes and wealth have higher emissions.
-In 2020, Oxfam estimated that the wealthiest 1% of people in the UK each emitted 11 times the carbon emissions of someone in the poorest half of the population, and that their carbon footprint was six times the national average.91
+In 2023, Oxfam estimated that the wealthiest 1% of people in the UK each emitted 11 times the carbon emissions of someone in the poorest half of the population, and that their carbon footprint was six times the national average.

-Targeting higher incomes and wealth would not only be a means of making polluters pay but, given these individuals also have the greatest capacity to pay, it would also promote social justice while supporting efforts to narrow economic inequality.
-Our report on Financing Climate Justice looked at wealth taxes as they might be applied in Scotland or the UK as a whole.92
+Targeting higher incomes and wealth would not only be a means of making polluters pay but, given these individuals also have the greatest capacity to pay, it would also promote social justice while helping to combat economic inequality – a recent Oxfam report found that since 2020, the richest five men in the world have doubled their fortunes, while almost five billion people globally have become poorer.
+SCCS’s Financing Climate Justice report looked at wealth taxes as they might be applied in Scotland or the UK as a whole.

 While action in these areas may be simplest, and most effective, at UK level, there are also opportunities to make progress using devolved powers in Scotland.
 For example, the devolution of Airport Departure Tax to Scotland could create opportunities to pilot a frequent flyer levy in Scotland, and/or to impose higher rates for private jets landing at Scottish airports.
 See the policy ‘Introduce a frequent flyer levy’ in the Transport chapter.

 Of course, action to make polluters pay must particularly target those with the greatest responsibility for causing harm.
-For example, the five biggest fossil fuel companies are collectively responsible for 11.4% of global historic CO2 emissions.94 Despite this, the rules of the global economy have allowed these same companies to make $195 billion in profits in 2022, while many in the world – and particularly the Global South – faced increased chaos and devastation from the impacts of the climate emergency combined with a cost of living crisis.
+For example, the five biggest fossil fuel companies are collectively responsible for 11.4% of global historic CO2 emissions.
+Despite this, the rules of the global economy have allowed these same companies to make $100 billion in profits in 2023, while many in the world – and particularly the Global South – faced increased chaos and devastation from the impacts of the climate emergency combined with a cost of living crisis.

 In support of reparative climate justice and a partial atonement for this climate debt, the operations of fossil fuel corporations must be drastically reduced, while ‘climate justice taxes’ should be introduced on corporate profits, carbon emissions and financial transactions supporting fossil fuel companies.